 The inspiration for the TLSN (Texas Legacy Support Network) mission started informally in 2004 when some Legacy Longhorn student athletes assisted a few former letter winners who needed temporary financial support.
 The money donated was used to help one teammate rebuild his home destroyed by fire, another teammate recover from damages caused by a hurricane, and several teammates defray medical expenses not covered by insurance.

 Will Allen Dromgoole states in his poem " The Bridge Builder" that bridges are needed to make the path easier for others to cross.
 TLSN is building two bridges.
-One bridge is built TO the past , and the other bridge is built FOR the future.
-Both bridges are reminders to all that Longhorn heritage lends shape to the present and empowers the future.
+One bridge is built from the past to the present ,and the other bridge is built from the past to the future.
+Both bridges are reminders to all that Longhorn heritage shapes the present and empowers the future.
 No Longhorn bridge builders should be left behind.

 The TLSN website chronicles the never ending saga of Longhorn sports derived from the amassed thought and experience of innumerable Longhorn minds.
 The site converts UT history, UT traditions, UT legacies, UT culture, individual records, photos, insightful comments, and personal commentary from former athletes, trainers, managers, coaches, and their families into a form that all Longhorns can celebrate.